What the MR340 River Race Taught Me About Grit, Burnout, and the Power of Rallying

 Shannon McKain:

 Correct.
 Or considered what we would call job hoppers and somebody that wouldn’t stay with us.
 So therefore, we don’t really want to hire them.
-But, again, that mentality is shifting today.
+But, again, that mentality is shifting today with shifts like The Great Resignation.

 David Rancken: